Jace Cannon-Brookes

 Amy Dyson

 Amy is a warm and compassionate psychologist who believes everyone has the right to be heard and to experience healing.
-She has a strong passion of providing quality service to everyone regardless of upbringing, culture, age, gender, sexuality, or religion.
+She strongly believes in providing quality service to everyone regardless of upbringing, culture, age, gender, sexuality, or religion.
 Amy wants to work with you to create a non-judgement, safe, and stable space where you can understand yourself more and be supported in seeing meaningful change.

-She provides therapy for people throughout the lifespan: adolescents, young adults, adults and older adults.
-Common things Amy works with include depression, anxiety, bipolar disorder, trauma (current, childhood, and single experiences), dissociation, family violence, unwanted substance use, disordered eating, and chronic suicidality.
+She provides therapy for people throughout the lifespan: adolescents (14+), young adults, adults and older adults (70+).
+Common issues Amy works with include depression, anxiety, anger, bipolar disorder, trauma (current, childhood, and single experiences), dissociation, unwanted substance use, disordered eating, and chronic suicidality.
 Amy is experienced working with people who have complex trauma histories as they often underpin a lot of the more visible challenges that people experience.

 It is not uncommon for people who come to therapy to have other experiences that will inform how Amy supports them.
 These include being part of the LGBTQIA+ community, being part of a religious community, identifying or suspecting neurodivergence (ADHD or Autism), among other things.
 She strives to get to know the unique you and how therapy can be best tailored to you.

 As a therapist, Amy is passionate about conveying the unique value of every person she meets and to work with them wherever they are at, with whatever goals they have.
 Initially trained in a Cognitive Behavioural approach (CBT), Amy found that many people responded better to a varied approach.
-Other modalities that Amy works with, and will integrate into sessions, include Dialectical Behaviour Therapy (DBT), Motivational Interviewing (MI), Parts work (Internal Family Systems and Schema Therapy).
-She is currently being trained in EMDR.
+Other modalities that Amy works with, and will integrate into sessions, include Dialectical Behaviour Therapy (DBT), Motivational Interviewing (MI), Parts work (Internal Family Systems and Schema Therapy), and Eye Movement Desensitisation & Reprocessing (EMDR).

 Qualifications: